HasanMhdAmin/balance-backend/README.md

 # Balance-backend
-Spring boot project with MySQL database.
+Spring boot project as backend with MySQL database for this project https://github.com/HasanMhdAmin/balance-web/tree/backend-connection.

 ## Preparation
 - Create new MySQL database.